Hunasagi

 Some old Stone Age stone cutting equipments have been found and kept in the Hunasagi Grampanchayat office.
 It looks like a "Mini Museum".

 Archaeological sites

 One late stage Old Stone Age site, excavated at Hunasagi, contained stone tools and weapons made from a reddish-brown chert.
 Tools found included longish blades with sharp edges and many multi purpose instruments.

-At some sites, large numbers of thetools, used for all sorts of activities, were found, suggesting that these were probably habitation-cum factory sites.
-In some of the other, smaller sites, there is evidence to suggest that they were locations where just tools were made.
+At some sites, large numbers of the tools, used for all sorts of activities, were found, suggesting that these were probably habitation-cum factory sites.
+In some of the other, smaller sites, there is evidence to suggest that there were locations where just tools were made.
 Some of the sites were close to springs.
 Most of the tools were made from the local limestone.
 About 15000 stone tools have been found there in abundance, considered oldest in India than the Pallavaram in Tamil Nadu.